codes-org/codes/scripts/gen-cray-topo/README.txt

     translates Edison's network configuration into a file format that can be fed into the simulation.]

+- Theta network config files:

+   python theta.py theta.interconnect intra-theta inter-theta

+   [intra-theta and inter-theta are the intra and inter-group config files for dragonfly. ]

  ** Generating customizable dragonfly interconnects **:

 mpicc connections_general.c -o connections_general